Jason2Brownlee/blog/content/posts/utopia-opening-scene.md

 He just, one moment ago, caved in someones head with a lead pipe.

-The blond man allows Lee to put the mask over his face, he breathes in the gas with deep breaths.
+The blond man allows Lee to put the mask over his face, he breathes in the gas deeply.

 Arby and Lee finish their talk and Lee walks over to the clerk.

-We look over the blond man on the ground, eyes wide open.
+We look over to the blond man on the ground, eyes wide open.
+Not asleep.
 Clearly dead.
-Not asleep.

 The Clerk should scream and run away.